msp-rs/async_msp_lib.rs/README.md

-A Multiwii Serial Protocol (MSP) commands implementation for Rust
+async-msp-lib
 ===========================================

-## Introduction

-An incomplete implementation of the MSP2 library, with some Cleanflight, Betaflight and iNav extensions.
-Allows one to cli to interact with Cleanflight, Betaflight and iNav.
+An incomplete implementation of the MSP2 library, with some Cleanflight, Betaflight and iNav extensions

+This crate aims to provide convenient API for MSP communication, by providing as effecient and asynchronous communication

-# Installation
+# Usage
+This library comes with ready [CLI](../tree/master/cli) and [C Bindings](../tree/master/bind) packages.
+But can be used directly in your rust project .

 MSP is available on crates.io and can be included in your Cargo enabled project like this: